amarasovic/amarasovic.github.io/contact/index.md

 * CS 6140 – Data Mining

-** You are not a student at the University of Utah, but you hope to be **
+** You are not a student at the University of Utah, but you hope to be / Why I didn't answer to your email **

 First of all, if you're interested in doing a PhD in the School of Computing, please apply.
 We will carefully consider every application.
 More information can be found [here](https://www.cs.utah.edu/graduate/admissions/).